emacs-mirror/emacs/mps/manual/source/glossary/m.rst

     memory (4)

-        A memory :term:`location`; for example,  "My watch has 256 memories."
+        A memory :term:`location`; for example, "My digital watch has 256 memories."

     memory bandwidth

         Memory bandwidth (by analogy with the term *bandwidth* from communication theory) is a measure of how quickly information (expressed in terms of bits) can be transferred between two places in a computer system.

         Often the term is applied to a measure of how quickly the processor can obtain information from the :term:`main memory` (for example, "My new bus design has a bandwidth of over 400 Megabytes per second").

     memory cache